 “Having a defined process – and not the type that we brand, hype up and never use – that is engrained in our culture, we not only understand internally exactly how every project will go, but we have the ability to establish the same expectations with our clients,” explained the account exec.
 “When buying creative services, there is much trepidation around working with free spirited artists.
 This process removes much of the variability that keep clients awake at night.”

 By simply stating, “This is what we do, and this is what it typically costs, is this a good fit?” it eliminates a lot of the needless bartering and wasted time crafting custom proposals for clients.
-By defining what we do for brands, and what we don’t do, it’s become easier for us determine cost.”
+By defining what

 The studio owner related on how this has impacted the studio both in the bottom line of financial considerations, such as profit margins and people hours on a project but also on repeat clients as opposed to one-time clients.
 “Design,” he continued, “is a valuable services to clients, and conversations about cost shouldn’t be awkward and embarrassing.
 They also should happen as early as possible.”